samkessaram/local_weather/README.md

 # local_weather

-Second intermediate front end development project from Free Code Camp.
 Because the world can never have too many weather websites!

 ### What It Does
 Using the [Weather Underground API](https://www.wunderground.com/weather/api/), we determine the user's location and current weather conditions, which are displayed on the page.
 The user can toggle between C and F.